Distributed Set-Based Observers Using Diffusion Strategies: Evaluation

 \section{Evaluation}

-Our proposed algorithms are implemented in Matlab 2019 on an example similar to the one presented in \cite{conf:cdcdsse,conf:disali2}, where a network of eight nodes attempts to track the position of a rotating object.
-All computations run on a single thread of an Intel(R) Core(TM) i7-8750 with 16 GB RAM.
-We made use of CORA \cite{conf:cora1,conf:cora2,conf:cora3} for zonotope operations.
-Our example is quite representative for set-based state estimation, since it includes modeling noise and measurements noise.
-The state of each node consists of the unknown 2-dimensional position of the rotating object.
-The state matrix in \eqref{eq:sysmodel} is as follows:
+Our proposed algorithms are implemented in Matlab 2019 on an example similar to the one presented in \citep{conf:cdcdsse,conf:disali2}, where a network of eight nodes attempts to track the position of a rotating object.
+We made use of CORA \citep{conf:cora1} for zonotope operations along with implementations from \citep{conf:tersekf}.
+The state of each node consists of the unknown two-dimensional position of the rotating object.
+The state matrix in \eqref{eq:sysmodel} is

-and the measurement matrix $H^i$ is [0 1] or [1 0] in the sequence of the taken measurements.
-We run our proposed algorithms in comparison with the one proposed by Garcia et al. \cite{conf:dis-kalmaninspired} on the same generated data set.
-We should note that related work does not consider sharing the measurements between the neighbors like our approach and this affects the estimation results but comes at cost of extra communication.
-Figure \ref{fig:set-uplowboundofx} shows the true values, upper bound, and lower bound for each dimension of the estimated state using the set-membership approach in Algorithm \ref{alg:1} while each node is connected to four neighbors.
-We start by a set ($160 \times 160 m^2$) covering the whole localization area at the initial point (time step $0$), then it gets smaller due to receiving measurements and performing geometric intersection to correct the estimated state.
-In addition, we repeat the same experiments using Algorithm \ref{alg:2} and present the results in Figure \ref{fig:berger-uplowboundofx}.
+and the measurement matrix $H^i$ alternates between $[0 1]$ and $[1 0]$ in the sequence of the taken measurements.
+We run our proposed algorithms in comparison with the one proposed by Garcia et al.~\citep{conf:dis-kalmaninspired} and DKF~\citep{conf:diffusion} on the same generated data set.
+The related work in set-based methods does not consider sharing the measurements between the neighbors like our approach, and this affects the estimation results but comes at the cost of extra communication.
+Thus, we will analyze our algorithms with and without sharing the measurements for a fair comparison.
+Figure~\ref{fig:set-uplowboundofx} shows the true values, upper bound, and lower bound for each dimension of the estimated state using the strip-based approach in Algorithm~\ref{alg:1} while each node is connected to four neighbors.
+We start with a set ($160 \times 160 m^2$) covering the whole localization area at the initial point (time step $0$), then it becomes smaller due to receiving measurements and performing geometric intersection to correct the estimated state.
+In addition, we repeat the same experiments using Algorithm~\ref{alg:2} and present the results in Figure~\ref{fig:berger-uplowboundofx}.

 \tabcolsep{8pt}